l1berat0r/automatron/README.md

 # automatron

-Home automation tool for NanoPi prototype. </br>
+Home automation tool for NanoPi. </br>
 Work in progress...